Wendy-Nam/RenPy-Lipsync-Plugin/README.md

 ### 4. Prepare Audio Files
 ![alt-text-1](./README/audio_dir.png "title-1")
 - For your project's voice-over audio files, arrange them in the `audio/voice` directory.
+- 🚨 Important: Ensure that the subdirectories under `audio/voice` have the same name with the character.
 - 🚨 Important: Ensure that these audio files are in the `.wav` or `.ogg` format.

 ### 5. Generate Lip Sync Data